Pakdhe-Gimin/ezUI/README.md

 # ezUI - Simple UI Framework for ComputerCraft

 **ezUI** is a simple and easy-to-use UI framework for ComputerCraft.
+This framework is in early progress, except some bugs and missing functionality.

 ## Getting Started